 Once you have done this, you should have a hole drilled every 1 1/2 inches down the underside of the pipe for drainage.

 - Tip your pipe over and empty out all the fragments of plastic from the drilling.
 You dont want to have that in your soil.

-- Once you have one end of the pipe capped, grab the kids and begin to fill your pipe as full as you can with potting soil.
+3. Once you have one end of the pipe capped, grab the kids and begin to fill your pipe as full as you can with potting soil.

-- I prefer to plant standing up.
-But you can do this on the ground if thats easier for you.
+I prefer to plant standing up.
+But you can do this on the ground if that’s easier for you.

 Plant your strawberry plants or herbs into your PVC pipe planter.

-- Once you have finished planting all your strawberries, don’t forget to water them.
+Once you have finished planting all your strawberries, don’t forget to water them!